 Mutual Fund Investments: An investment in any of the Mutual Funds involves investment risks, including possible loss of principal.
 In addition, growth in the value of your Mutual Funds is neither guaranteed nor protected due to the characteristics of a mutual fund investment.
 Detailed information about the shares of each Mutual Fund available to you for investment of your IRA contributions must be furnished to you in the form of a prospectus.
 The method for computing and allocating annual earnings is set forth in the prospectus.
 (See the section of each prospectus entitled "Dividends.")
 The prospectus also sets forth the costs and expenses you incur by being invested in a particular Mutual Fund; such costs and expenses reduce any yield you might obtain from the Mutual Funds.
 (See the section of the prospectus entitled "Expense Table" and the sections referred to therein.)
-For further information regarding expenses, earnings, and distributions of a particular Mutual Fund's financial statements, prospectus and/or statement of additional information.
+For further information regarding expenses, earnings, and distributions of a particular Mutual Fund, see that Mutual Fund's financial statements, prospectus and/or statement of additional information.

-In Article VIII, Section 23 of the TRADITIONAL IRA CUSTODIAL ACCOUNT AGREEMENT and Article IX, Section 23 of the ROTH IRA CUSTODIAL ACCOUNT AGREEMENT (Sections 23), both of which constitute an important part of the APPLICATION and ADOPTION AGREEMENT, you authorize the Custodian to act in its discretion for your benefit in situations where assets in your custodial account are liquidated and the Custodian has not received instructions from you in a timely manner regarding the disposition of such proceeds or where the only instructions received from you cannot reasonably or practicably be carried out.
+In Article VIII, Section 23 of the TRADITIONAL IRA CUSTODIAL ACCOUNT AGREEMENT and Article IX, Section 23 of the ROTH IRA CUSTODIAL ACCOUNT AGREEMENT ("Sections 23"), both of which constitute an important part of the APPLICATION and ADOPTION AGREEMENT, you authorize the Custodian to act in its discretion for your benefit in situations where assets in your custodial account are liquidated and the Custodian has not received instructions from you in a timely manner regarding the disposition of such proceeds or where the only instructions received from you cannot reasonably or practicably be carried out.
 For example, a Mutual Fund may take actions which result in that Mutual Fund, or in your investment in that Mutual Fund, being involuntarily liquidated.
 The Mutual Fund or the prospectus for that Mutual Fund may direct that the proceeds of the liquidation be placed in an asset not available to you under the APPLICATION and ADOPTION AGREEMENT or provide solely that the cash or other property resulting from the liquidation be distributed directly to shareholders.
-If the Custodian does not receive timely instructions from you that it can reasonably and practicably carry out (for example, in-kind property distributed by the Mutual Fund may not be a permissible asset for your IRA), then in both Sections 23 you authorize the Custodian to exercise its discretion in acting on your behalf, including taking such actions as placing the proceeds in a money market mutual fund, an FDIC-insured bank account or money market account, distributing the proceeds to you or holding the proceeds.
+If the Custodian does not receive timely instructions from you that it can reasonably and practicably carry out (for example, in-kind property distributed by the Mutual Fund may not be a permissible asset for your IRA), then in both Sections 23 you authorize the Custodian to exercise its discretion in acting on your behalf, including taking such actions as placing the proceeds in a money market account, distributing the proceeds to you or holding the proceeds uninvested.
+Other examples may exist involving different liquidation circumstances and different restrictions or limitations regarding the disposition of the proceeds.
 The Custodian expressly disclaims any liability for any action taken or omitted under the authority of either Section 23, unless the Internal Revenue Code or regulations implementing the Internal Revenue Code require otherwise.